Hetalbenvirani/seng637-a2/Assignment2.md

 1. Open the _New Project_ dialog by selecting the _File -\> New -\> Project_…

-1. Under the folder Java, ensure that _Java Project_ is selected and click _Next_.
+1. Under the folder Java, ensure that _Java Project_ is selected and in Use and execution environment JRE click on **vesrsion8** and then click _Next_ (media/creatingProject.png).

 1. The dialog should now be prompting for the project name.
 Enter _JFreeChart_ in the _Project Name_ field, and then click _Next_.